-To provide a foundational understanding of both the Math Daily 3 structure for teachers to apply in their literacy classrooms.
+To provide a foundational understanding of both the Daily 5 literacy structure and the CAFE literacy system for teachers to apply in their literacy classrooms.

 Program Student Learning Outcomes

 - 5. Describe and use research-based effective instructional methods. - 7.
 Use research-based effective strategies for individual and classroom management. - 9.
 Identify and explain issues in education psychology (such as brain-based learning, multiple intelligences, motivation theory, practice and diversity).